Amplitude chimera and chimera death induced by external dynamical agents: Introduction

-The study of multilayer networks is a recent topic of research that has relevance in understanding the dynamics of several complex systems, like multilayer structures in neural networks~\cite{Majhi,Sawicki}.
-We present the framework of multilayer networks to study the interaction between two ensembles of systems, of which one layer has nonlinear oscillators with local or short-range interactions, and the other has systems of different dynamics with nonlocal or long-range interactions.
-We take the second layer to have dynamical agents that can also function as a dynamic environment in interaction with the network of systems in the first layer.
-We study how the nonlocality in the interactions of the second layer can induce chimeras and control related dynamics in the first layer.
+The study of multilayer networks is a recent topic of research that has relevance in understanding the dynamics of several complex systems, like multilayer structures in neural networks~\cite{Maksimenko, Majhi, Majhi1, Sawicki}.
+We present the framework of multilayer networks to study the interaction between two ensembles of systems, of which one layer has nonlinear oscillators with local or short-range interactions, and the other has systems of a different dynamics with nonlocal or long-range interactions.
+We take the second layer to be dynamic agents that can together function as a dynamic environment in interaction with the network of systems in the first layer.
+We study how the nonlocality in the interactions of the second layer can induce chimeras and control related dynamics in the first layer, when both layers are connected in a feed back loop.
+Thus our model is different from most of the recently studied models where both layers have identical dynamical systems~\cite{Maksimenko, Majhi, Majhi1, Sawicki}.

 We report how the network of locally connected identical oscillators splits into coexisting coherent and incoherent domains due to the influence of the environment having nonlocal interactions.
-For weak environmental coupling strength, we see stable amplitude chimera (AC) and as environmental coupling strength increases, chimera death (CD) and other different types of steady-states.
-Interestingly, emergent dynamics of the oscillators can be controlled by tuning the range of interactions in the environment and we report variety states like stable amplitude chimera, chimera death, HSS, IHSS, 2-cluster steady state(2-CSS), multi cluster steady state(MCSS), 1-state chimera death, 2-state chimera death and travelling waves as possible dynamical states.
+For weak interlayer coupling strength, we see stable amplitude chimera (AC) and as this coupling strength increases, chimera death (CD) and other different types of steady-states occur.
+Interestingly, emergent dynamics of the oscillators can be controlled by tuning the range of interactions in the environment layer and we report a variety states like stable amplitude chimera, chimera death, HSS, IHSS, 2-cluster steady state(2-CSS), multi cluster steady state(MCSS), 1-state chimera death, 2-state chimera death and travelling waves as possible emergent dynamical states. we note amplitude chimera state is found to stabilize through nonlocal repulsive coupling in the presence of attractive coupling in a system of oscillators on a regular network, even for random initial conditions~\cite{Sathiyadevi1,Sathiyadevi2}.
+Our results are in two layer regular networks, each layer with different nodal dynamics and the mechanism of creation of chimeras in the present study is thus due to feedback from another layer that is nonlocal in connectivity.